29 May 2022

 Koba Lye-Lye

 Marthe Keller was born on a horse farm located near Basel, Switzerland in 1945.
 She studied ballet as a child, but stopped after a skiing accident at age 16 and changed to acting.
-She studied three years at the Stanislavsky School in Munich and meanwhile modeled to pay the rent.
+She studied for three years at the Stanislavsky School in Munich and meanwhile modelled to pay the rent.

 She worked in Berlin at the Schiller Theater and the Berliner Ensemble.
 From 1964 on, Keller appeared in German TV films like Der trojanische Krieg findet nicht statt/The Trojan war will not take place (Franz Josef Wild, 1964) and Corinne und der Seebär/Corinne and the Fur Seal (Thomas Engel, 1966).
+Keller's film debut was an uncredited bit part in the Spy thriller Funeral in Berlin (Guy Hamilton, 1966) starring Michael Caine.
+She had a bigger role in the German film comedy Wilder Reiter GmbH/Wild Rider Ltd. (Franz-Josef Spieker, 1967).

 In 1968 she moved to Paris.
 In France, she appeared in the comedy Le diable par la queue/The Devil by the Tail (Philippe de Broca, 1969) starring Yves Montand.
 She and director Philippe de Broca started a relationship.
 She played the title role in his romantic comedy Les caprices de Marie/Give Her the Moon (Philippe de Broca, 1970), and in 1971 their son, Alexandre was born.